The 5 Greatest Hill Sprint Workouts For Explosive Speed

 • Prolonged endurance and time to fatigue

-In my coaching and running experience, I also find that hill sprint workouts train my mental grit to be able to push through that last hill or final straightaway on a race.
+In my coaching and running experience, I also find that hill sprint workouts train my mental grit to push through longer hills or a final straightaway in a race.

-It trains me to dig deep when I need to and find some extra gas in the tank when I thought I was just about on empty.
+It trains me to dig deep when I need to and find some extra gas in the tank when I think I’m just about empty.

 Depending on your fitness level, you may add speedwork into your training plan once or twice a week.